Why Divorce and Culture Shock Among Syrian Refugees in The Netherlands Should Interest You

 Authors: Mohammed Nour al Naimi and Lin McDevitt-Pugh

-Fifty percent of Syrian couples in the Netherlands contemplate divorce, and many do divorce.
+According to a researcher quoted in the Dutch newspaper De Volkskrant, fifty percent of Syrian couples in the Netherlands contemplate divorce, and many do divorce.
+While we cannot say whether this is true or not, we know that the numbers are high.
 Yet for people in the Arab world, divorce is the most abhorred, last possible solution to a marriage which suffers from incurable problems.
 The Prophet Mohamed says: “Allah did not make anything lawful more abominable to Him than divorce.”

 The trauma of divorce is an extra strain on the efforts of Syrians to adapt to their new country.

 Understanding the context of divorce for the Syrian community is crucial for Dutch social workers, case managers and others working to support Syrians in the Netherlands.

 In this article we will explore the question of divorce among Syrian refugees in the Netherlands.
 Before approaching this question in detail, it is important to note that divorce was taking place in Syrian courts as a part of everyday life before the war.
 However, even in the capital Damascus it was not uncommon for courts to ignore petitions for divorce.
 What is, to some, shocking and abnormal, is the large increase in the numbers of divorces taking place during the war and its aftermath.